haohienhoa/IR_Hybrid-RAG-QA/README.md

-# Hybrid RAG System - Cranfield Aerospace Dataset
+# Hybrid RAG System - Cranfield Dataset

 ## Overview
 This project implements a highly optimized Retrieval-Augmented Generation (RAG) pipeline designed to query and answer technical questions based on the Cranfield dataset (a collection of aerodynamics and aerospace engineering abstracts).